ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export/index.md

 enterprise: true
 ---

-Excel Export allows exporting ag-Grid data to Excel using Open XML format (xlsx) or Excel's own XML format.
+Excel Export allows exporting AG Grid data to Excel using Open XML format (xlsx) or Excel's own XML format.
 The export can be initiated with with an API call or by using the right-click context menu on the Grid.

 [[note]]
 | This page covers Excel-specific features such as styling.
 For information on how to control what data is included in the export